Goobber33/Scheduling-Work-Day/README.md

 # Credits

-This project was built from using the code from the Github Repo cridpy-octo-meme by Georgeyoo and Kyle Parks
+This project was built from using the code from the Github Repo cridpy-octo-meme by Georgeyoo and Kyle Parks.